Warren Moon (soccer): Brisbane Strikers

 At the end of the 2005 season, Moon travelled to Scotland to trial with Hibernian.

+Queen of the South

 When Moon was not offered a contract with Hibernian, he signed with Queen of the South on 31 August 2006.
 Moon then returned to Australia after struggling with injury and signed as a coach/player for Brisbane Premier League First Division team Eastern Suburbs in 2008.